 Dengue fever outbreaks are not uncommon in Malaysia, including in Kuala Lumpur and other urban areas, and expats should ensure they take adequate precautions to prevent mosquito bites.
 The risk is highest during the rainy seasons.

 Emergency services in Malaysia

-Private ambulance services in Malaysia offer fast and efficient emergency services.
-The emergency number in Malaysia is 999 or 112 from a mobile phone.
+Private ambulance services in Malaysia offer fast and efficient emergency services, though not for free.
+The emergency number in Malaysia is 999, or 112 from a mobile phone.

 ►Find a list of hospitals in Kuala Lumpur in Healthcare in Kuala Lumpur

 "We’ve only been to the doctor once so far and we had a very good experience, my daughter was sick and we were able to walk in, see an English-speaking doctor, and pick up prescription medicine on site."
 Read more about Emily's life in Malaysia.

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Malaysia.
 Please contact us if you'd like to contribute.